mooofin/CTFs/CTFs-main/picoCTF/Reverse_engineering/vault-door-7.md

-# **picoCTF - VaultDoor7 Writeup**

-## **Challenge Description**
-The challenge provides a Java program (`VaultDoor7.java`) that verifies a password.
-The program converts the password into an array of integers using bitwise operations and then compares it with predefined integer values.
-Our goal is to reverse-engineer the program to retrieve the correct password.

----

 ## **Analyzing the Java Code**
 The main function prompts the user for a password, strips the `picoCTF{}` prefix and `}` suffix, and passes the extracted string to `checkPassword()`.
 The `checkPassword()` function converts the input into an array of 8 integers and checks if it matches a predefined set of values.